 A group of colleagues starts an informal EDI group within their Department.
 The group starts to write reports and issue recommendations, but these are all ignored because they are not a formalised committee.
 The Head of Department refuses to grant committee status or to provide workload allowances for the work the group does.
 Several other senior colleagues argue that the Department does not need an EDI group because such problems only occur in other departments, not this one, and refuse to grant time in a department meeting to read and discuss the group’s reports, which document in rich detail the problems in the department.
 A request to discuss these reports at a future meeting is repeatedly refused.
 Under pressure, the Head finally adds the report to the agenda of the next meeting; however, it is the last item on an already over-long agenda and no time is assigned for debate.

 The phenomenon of resistance to the demographic problem is complex.
 The range of resistant attitudes and behaviours is diverse, at the individual and interpersonal levels.
 There are complicated situational and structural dimensions to resistant behaviours.
-There are roles for systems of power and hierarchies of prestige and metaphilosophical preconceptions.
+There are roles for systems of power, hierarchies of prestige, and metaphilosophical preconceptions.
 This means that resistance is also a historically and socially dynamic phenomenon.
 It takes quite different forms across time.
 Institutions can enable or obstruct different kinds of resistance.
 Moreover, resistant behaviours in the profession of academic philosophy relate in various ways to wider social and cultural trends and developments.
 Still, emphasis on complexity is consistent with identifying certain general reasons for resistance, ones that seem recurrent across a range of cases in different institutional contexts.
 Such reasons do different sorts of work: they can motivate or explain or rationalise resistance to oneself or others.
 What we can work towards is an account of general reasons for resistance that avoids the opposing risks of over-generalisation and hyper-particularism.

 In the remainder of this section, I describe four – ignorance, conservatism, pride, and hostility – then in the following section argue that they often express certain epistemic vices.